- About Us

 - Get Involved

 Through a partnership between Kathmandu University and Rangjung Yeshe Institute, the Centre for Buddhist Studies (CBS) was established in 2001 to provide formal study opportunities in Buddhist Philosophy and Himalayan Languages (Tibetan, Sanskrit and Nepali).
-CBS currently offers a four-year BA, two-year MA and three-year PhD degree program plus a number of non-degree courses.
+CBS currently offers a four-year BA, two two-year MA programs, and a three-year research PhD program along with a number of non-degree courses.

 Buddhist Philosophy at CBS